A Heptalemma for Quantum Mechanics: Where do Copenhagen, Everett, and QBism fit?

 This much, however, is only part of the story.
 The greater part of QBism's ambition, and where it remains a work in progress, is the articulation of lessons about the nature of reality.
 QBism can thus also be viewed as an ontological project.
 In particular, it asks, what is it about reality that makes \emph{this} reasoning structure, this particular mathematical addition to a physics-agnostic decision theory, the right means for navigation.
 So, what is QBism's take on our seven theses?

 We noted above how QBism responds to accusations of solipsism.
+Only a caricatured radical single-user version of QBism would be solipsistic.
 Moreover, while it denies talk of hidden variables, QBism accepts measurement independence insofar as it affirms that the quantum-mechanical formalism can be used to help agents manage the consequences of their \emph{freely chosen} actions.
 Locality, meanwhile, becomes almost tautological because, in QBism, the quantum formalism never describes physical influences between distant events; it is a tool for an agent to manage her own possible future experiences, and these always occur along her worldline, never at spacelike separations.\footnote{In this context, the equivalent of non-locality would have to be detected \emph{within} the agent's mesh of beliefs in the form of a lack of independence of her probability assignments for the outcomes of her future actions on a distant system from her \emph{freely chosen} actions on a nearby system.}